Alake of Egbaland (title): History of the Alake in Abeokuta

 Sagbua Okukenu became the first Alake of Egbaland, ruling between 8 August 1854 to 31 August 1862.
-Prior to the appointment of the Sagbua Okukenu in 1846, Shomoye was installed as regent for one year, between 1845 and 1846, and following the demise of Oba Okukenu in 1862, Shomoye returned to the throne of the Alake of Egbaland as a regent, where he spent four years between 1862 and 1866.
+He was a great-great grandson of Laarun, an ancient Alake.
+Prior to the appointment of the Sagbua Okukenu in 1846, Shomoye, who was a cousin of Okukenu was installed as regent for one year, between 1845 and 1846.
+Adekanmbi Somoye was born in Orile-Iporo sometime between 1790 and 1800.
+His father Jejusimi was a son of Lukoye, who was a son of Laarun, an Alake of Egbaland who ruled sometime in the 18th century.
+Following the demise of Oba Okukenu in 1862, Shomoye returned to the throne of the Alake of Egbaland as a regent, where he spent four years between 1862 until his death on August 8, 1868.
 Following this, Oba Ademola I was appointed on 28 November 1869.
+Ademola was a grandson of Jibodu, an Alake of Egba before the migration to Abeokuta, through his mother Teniade.
+His rise to throne was bitterly contested with his Oyekan, and supporters of Oyekan, who were primarily the Ogboni chiefs, refused to recognize his rule for many years.
 He ruled for eight years until his demise on 30 December 1877.